xiaoxizhao/xiaoxizhao.github.io/_pages/research.md

 ## Working in progress
 * "The Effects of Medical Provider Vertical Integration on Parenteral Prescription Drug Spending and Utilization," with Jonathan S. Levin and Christopher Whaley, Jan 2022.

-* "The Effect of Physician Vertical Integration on Referral Patterns, Patient Welfare, and Market Dynamics," with Christopher Whaley, Dec 2021
+* "The Effect of Physician Vertical Integration on Referral Patterns, Patient Welfare, and Market Dynamics," with Christopher Whaley, Dec 2022.
+Revise and resubmit, *Journal of Public Economics*

 * "[The Effect of Medical Loss Ratio Regulation on Insurer Pricing](https://xiaoxizhao.github.io/files/JMP_XiaoxiZhao.pdf)," March, 2021.